ansible/ansible-documentation/docs/docsite/rst/os_guide/windows_app_control.rst

    }
    New-AnsiblePowerShellSignature @signingParams -Verbose

 The ``ansible.builtin`` collection refers to the builtin execution scripts used in Ansible.
 Any other collection with PowerShell modules used in the playbook should be added to the ``-Collection`` parameter.
 The script will generate the ``powershell_signatures.psd1`` script signed by the certificate and contains the hashes of all the modules in the collection that should be trusted to run.
 It will also generate the signature for Ansible's execution wrapper script in the Ansible installation directory so that Ansible can automatically run the script trusted by the App Control policy.
-The current behaviour of ``New-AnsiblePowerShellSignature`` is to sign all the modules in the collection and the Ansible execution wrapper script even if they could include an escape hatch.
+The current behavior of ``New-AnsiblePowerShellSignature`` is to sign all the modules in the collection and the Ansible execution wrapper script even if they could include an escape hatch.
 It is recommended to skip any modules using the ``-Skip`` parameter that are not needed in the playbook, for example:

 .. code-block:: powershell